Skip to content

 Create workspaces

-Creating a workspace is a two-step process: first define workspace details, then set policies that govern job execution.
+Creating a workspace is a two-step process: first define workspace details, then set policies that govern workflow or job execution.

 Define workspace details